Pre-Physician Assistant Studies (BS)

 To become a physician’s assistant, you’ll need a master’s degree and licensure in your state of practice; a solid undergraduate, such as a bachelor’s in pre-physician assistant studies, will prepare for the rigors of a graduate-level PA program.

-Rooted in the liberal arts, built on Franciscan values and focused on patient-centered care, a USF education develops you into a reflective, ethical and compassionate healthcare provider.
+Rooted in the liberal arts, built on Franciscan values, and focused on patient-centered care, a Saint Francis education develops you into a reflective, ethical, and compassionate healthcare provider.

 Our pre-physician assistant program gives you: